Ken Livingstone: Family

 Livingstone repeatedly attempted to keep his family life private, commenting that "I expect that my private life is not in the public domain and I'm rude to any journalist who turns up... at home".
 It is known that he has five children.

 Livingstone married Christine Pamela Chapman in 1973; the marriage ended in divorce in 1982.
-Around that time he became involved with Kate Allen, now director of Amnesty International in the UK; the couple separated in November 2001.
+Around that time he became involved with Kate Allen, who became director of Amnesty International's UK Section; the couple separated in November 2001.
 He then entered a relationship with his office manager, Emma Beal; they have a son (Thomas) and a daughter together.
 Livingstone and Beal married on 26 September 2009 in the Mappin Pavilion of London Zoo.
 They live in North London.

 Livingstone had also fathered three children prior to 2000; a boy by one mother and two girls by another.
 The children were born to two women while Livingstone was involved with Kate Allen, according to an article by Decca Aitkenhead:

 In his memoir, he describes how one was an old friend who was keen to have children but feared she was running out of time.
 "We had never been involved romantically but I knew her well enough to know she would be a wonderful mother and so I said I would like to be the father of her children."
 A daughter was born in 1990, and another in 1992.
 Then another friend said she'd like to have children: "And we agreed to have a baby."
 Their son was born within weeks of his daughter in 1992.

 Legacy and influence

 Described in The Guardian as "a polarising and controversial figure", throughout his career, Livingstone has polarised public opinion.
 He was widely recognised as a risk-taker.
+Charles Moore characterized him as "the only truly successful left-wing British politician of modern times".
 Supporters described him as the "People's Ken" and an "anti-politician politician", opining that he had the common touch with working-class Londoners that most British politicians lacked.
 He was widely recognised for having improved the status of minority groups in London.
 He was also deemed a "formidable operator" at City Hall, with an "intimate knowledge" of London.
 He was also criticised during his career.
 During his Mayorship, he faced repeated accusations of cronyism for favouring his chosen aides over other staff.
 One of his supporters, Atma Singh, commented that under Livingstone's leadership, a culture of bullying pervaded at City Hall, although this was denied by many other staff there.

 During the 1980s, Spitting Image featured a fictionalised version of Livingstone voiced by Harry Enfield.
 In 1990, BBC show The Comic Strip produced an episode entitled "GLC: The Carnage Continues..." in which Robbie Coltrane gave a fictionalised portrayal of Charles Bronson playing Livingstone in a Hollywood movie.
 Kate Bush wrote the song "Ken" for the episode, which was then released as a B-side to her single "Love and Anger".